 Python’s Usefulness in Cybersecurity

-Python can be used for nearly anything in cybersecurity.
+It can be used for nearly anything in cyber security.

 It is widely used in malware analysis, host discovery, packet sending and decoding, server access, port scanning, and network scanning, to name a few applications.